 Process of appointment and Terms of Appointment

 4.1 The regular and the ad hoc members of the Committee of Actuaries shall be appointed by the Secretary-General, upon the recommendation of the Pension Board.
 The members are expected to be well experienced in actuarial work relevant to the nature of the Fund.
-Pursuant to the established procedures used in respect to the members, the Secretary/CEO shall continue to consult with the member organizations and the Committee of Actuaries on specific names to be considered.
+Pursuant to the established procedures used in respect to the members, the Chief Executive of Pension Administration shall continue to consult with the member organizations and the Committee of Actuaries on specific names to be considered.
 All names put forward will be placed before the Pension Board for its full consideration and eventual recommendation to the Secretary-General.

 4.2 The Pension Board intends to apply the following criteria in determining the membership of the Committee: